-WKSP 001, Orientation for New Students, 0 credits
+WKSP 002, Online Orientation for New Students, 0 credits

-After completing admission requirements and receiving notification of acceptance to Metro State, degree-seeking students are required to register for and attend one of the scheduled Orientation for New Student sessions before or during their first quarter of courses.
-Students are encouraged to attend an Orientation session scheduled at the beginning of the registration period and to register for courses at Orientation.
-The Orientation session introduces students to academic support systems, GELS (general education/liberal studies) requirements, creative learning strategies, career services, scholarship and financial aid information, diagnostic assessment information, advising and student services, and student clubs and programs.
-In addition, students meeting in their college groups to receive program major and minor information.
-Other Information: Note: Sign-in begins 45 minutes prior to start time.
-Students are strongly encouraged to attend the
+After completing admission requirements and receiving notification of acceptance to Metro State, degree-seeking students are required to register for and complete Online Orientation.
+This must be completed prior to being able to register for classes.
+Online Orientation introduces students to academic support systems, GELS (general education/liberal studies) requirements, creative learning strategies, career services, scholarship and financial aid information, diagnostic assessment information, advising and student services, and student clubs and programs and much more. \\Additionally, you may choose to attend an optional on-campus Group Advising and Registration (GAR) session.
+GAR sessions provide students group level advising and the chance to meet in their college groups to receive program major and minor information.